storyfeet/bob_cards_elm/rules.md

     * Move 1 bandit in each of the four compas directions.
     * If any direction is not possible, do not move that bandit.
     * If this creates another group of at least 6 bandits do the same again.

+8. Pass the P1 Token *(Not on Co-op and Solo Missions)*

+    The player who has the P1 Token passes it to the left.

 Perform a Job
 ------------------